-Everywhere in the animal world there are instinctive responses – set sequences of behaviour that occur in response to a specific trigger, such as birds’ mating dances.
-These behaviours are completely dependable: given the right trigger (or even a rough approximation of it) they always play out in exactly the same way.
+Everywhere in the animal world there are instinctive responses – set sequences of behavior that occur in response to a specific trigger, such as birds’ mating dances.
+These behaviors are completely dependable: given the right trigger (or even a rough approximation of it) they always play out in exactly the same way.

 What’s all this got to do with selling online?
 Well, buyer psychology is human psychology, and sellers can create the conditions to encourage a normal social response.
 Is that ethical?
 I think so.
 As long as there is no trick or deception involved, all parties should get what they want.